Skip to Content

 Natural herbal remedies have played a role in civilization for thousands of years, and there is a reason why they are still in use today for addressing sleep disorders and disturbances.
 Herbal supplements are sold by natural grocers, pharmacies, and online retailers and are available for a variety of purposes, including sleep improvement.

 Melatonin supplements are available in different dosages to help with sleep regulation and are considered a safe alternative to prescription sleep aids.
 Melatonin is a natural hormone produced by the body that helps balance the sleep-wake cycle.
 If your body does not produce enough of it, taking a supplement can help regulate your melatonin production and improve your ability to fall and stay asleep.
+But how much melatonin can you take safely?
+Experts recommend starting with a low dose, typically between 0.5 mg and 5 mg, depending on your needs.
+Taking excessive amounts can disrupt your body’s natural melatonin production and negatively affect your sleep cycle.

 Other herbal and natural supplements that promote better sleep include: